galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 2: Selectionning one specific species and showing all the data corresponding to it

 The second step of any Regional GAM data analysis is making sure to have one dataset of only one specific species that you will then be able to use.
-Because a graph is occurent only if it shows the occurence of one species trough the years.
-If you want to compare this evolution with the one of another species, you will have to superimpose the graphs on one another.
+If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.

 > ## How many species are taken into account in this dataset
-> As the dataset is important and countains manw informations, you want to know wether the data are about only one species or  more.
+> As the dataset is quite big and countains heterogeneous informations, you want to know wether the data are about one species or more.
 > 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement`with the following parameters.
 > * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
 > * "Délimité par": `tabulation`.
 > * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.
 > 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.
-> > If there is ony one species you can't skip the following steps ang go directly convert your file using the tool `tabular  to CSV`
+> > If there is only one species you can skip the following steps and go directly to the file datatype convertion step using the tool `tabular to CSV`
 >
 >    > ### Create a new file concerning only the data of one species
 >    > 1.
-Copy the name of the species you are interested in from the file on CSV (for example: "Pyronia tithonus").
+Copy the name of the species you are interested in from the CSV file (for example: "Pyronia tithonus").
 >    > 2.
 Search for the tool`filtrer des données dur une colonne en utilisant des expressions simples`with the following   parameters.
->    > * En utilisant la condition suivante: `"c1=='habitat2'"` replacing 'habitat2' with the name of the species (for example: `"c1=='"Pyronia tithonus"'"`  instead of c1=='habitat2')
+>    > * En utilisant la condition suivante: `"c1=='habitat2'"` replacing 'habitat2' with the name of the species (for example: `"c1=='"Pyronia tithonus"'"`)
 >    > * Nombre de lignes d'en-tête à passer: `"0"`.
->    > * You can repeat this set of actions as much as is necessary changing only the name of the species taken into account.
+>    > * You can repeat this set of actions as much as necessary, changing only the name of the species taken into account.
 >    > 3.
-Search for the tool`tabular to CSV` with the following parameters
+Search for the tool `tabular to CSV` with the following parameters
->    > * Choose the file you've just created
+>    > * Select the file you've just created
 >    > * Separators: `","`.
 >    > 4.
-Repeat this last operation on all the differents files on different species.
+Repeat this last operation on all files if you want to work on different species.
 >
 >